ApaxPhoenix/WebPy/README.md

 ## License

-WebPy is published under the MIT License.
-See [LICENSE](LICENSE) for details.
+WebPy is released under the MIT License.
+For more details, please refer to the [LICENSE](LICENSE) file.